linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 9/Week 9-Information Risks and (International) Accounting Differences, Platform Businesses.md

  - UNEVEN IMPLEMENTATION
 	 - LOCAL ECONOMIC CONDITIONS AND POLITICAL FORCES MATTER FOR IMPLEMENTATION
 	 - EUROPEAN COMMISSION TRACKS IMPLEMENTATION
-		- "Italy has the worst record of all European Union member states when it comes to implementing the laws that underpin the EU's internal market,  according to data released by the European Commission yesterday. … The worst performers apart from Italy are Luxembourg,  [[PSET 3 Solution-Financial Instruments|Greece]],  the Czech Republic and Portugal." - (FT,  July 19,  2005)
+		- "Italy has the worst record of all European Union member states when it comes to implementing the laws that underpin the EU's internal market,  according to data released by the European Commission yesterday. … The worst performers apart from Italy are Luxembourg,  [Greece](../../../Financial%20Instruments/Assignments/Solutions/PSET%203%20Solution-Financial%20Instruments.md),  the Czech Republic and Portugal." - (FT,  July 19,  2005)
 - UNEVEN ENFORCEMENT

 ## KEY TAKE‐AWAYS